 From Nagoya Station, take a JR train to Kanayama Station (3 minutes, 180 yen), then transfer to the Meiko Subway Line to Nagoyako Station (10 minutes, 240 yen).
 Alternatively, you can take the Higashiyama and Meijo/Meiko Subway Lines via Sakae (25 minutes, 270 yen).
-From Sakae Station, transfer to the Meijo/Meiko Line to Nagoyako Station via Kanayama (15 minutes, 270 yen).
+From Sakae Station, take the Meijo/Meiko Line to Nagoyako Station via Kanayama (15 minutes, 270 yen).

 Nagoya Maritime Museum